 The other women painted portraits of themselves in traditional Yezidi white robes, expressing their pride in their cultural heritage.
 They wanted the world to know about the Yezidi people, what they are going through and the true beauty that their religion represents.
 This is especially important considering the dehumanising treatment they have experienced in the hands of ISIL.

-Over the last year, the Iraqi army has pushed to take back control over areas previously held by ISIL.
+Last year, the Iraqi army pushed to take back control over areas previously held by ISIL.
 But the liberation of towns and cities like Mosul has given rise to new challenges for this divided and war-torn country.
 As new areas are liberated, Yezidi women and girls continue to be freed, but they are returning to communities that have been ripped apart by the conflict and are unable to provide them with the basic care and post-trauma therapy they desperately need.

 The issues of transitional justice and post-conflict reconciliation are also extremely complicated due to the mass displacement of people and the sectarian divisions that have characterised the country in recent years.
 Many doubt that the country will remain united, suggesting that a more logical solution would be the division of the country into separate Sunni, Shia and Kurdish states.
 The government of the northern Kurdistan region is actively seeking this option and is set to hold an independence referendum later in September.

 Yezidi women in the town of Lalish, holding a banner they painted to mark the anniversary of the attempted genocide (photo taken by Suzan Fahmi, a member of the Jinda Center team)